bcgov/action-test-and-analyse-java/README.md

 After sign up, a token should be available from your project on the [SonarCloud] site.
 Multirepo projects (e.g. backend, frontend) will have multiple projects.
 Click `Administration > Analysis Method > GitHub Actions (tutorial)` to find yours.

 E.g. https://sonarcloud.io/project/configuration?id={<PROJECT>}&analysisMode=GitHubActions

-# Triggers and Triggers_Event

-Triggers are used to limit test running to only appropriate files are changed.
-This is generally not desirable outside of pull requests, so `triggers_event` defaults to `("pull_request")`.
-Override this behaviour by specifying a bash array using any of the many, many [event types GitHub provides](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#push), e.g. `("branch_protection_rule" "workflow_dispatch" "push")`.

 # Feedback